See What Love Can Do: Reception

 Eric Clapton FAQ author David Bowling called it a "solid rock track" and a song that "had commercial appeal while providing a foundation for Clapton's guitar playing."
 Clapton biographer Marc Roberty called it "a fine song which is heightened by Eric's exemplary solo."
-Music writer Andew Wild called it "a pleasant but faceless song" but praised the short, fluid "exemplary guitar solo."
+Music writer Andrew Wild called it "a pleasant but faceless song" but praised the short, fluid "exemplary guitar solo."

 Single release

 "See What Love Can Do" was the second single released from Behind the Sun, after the hit "Forever Man".
 The b-side, "She's Waiting", was also released as a single in its own right.
 "She's Waiting" reached #11 on the Billboard Top Rock Tracks chart, but did not chart on the Billboard Hot 100.
 "She's Waiting" also reached #27 on the Cash Box Top 30 Music Videos chart.
 Daly said that "She's Waiting" is "heavy on slow-throbbing drum power, with guitar and synthesizers combining with the urgent harmony vocals."
 Burnett called it "an interesting and powerful number that stalks the listener rather than propels him" but Karr said that it "tires extremely quickly".